Digital Garden

 - draft - an early stage of most of articles, usually an outline or a bunch of unfinished or poorly edited paragraphs.
 Articles might change drastically.
 Thoughts and ideas require additional verification.
 These pages are not included in the list of latest articles and in RSS feed.

-- in progress - more-less coherent page, which you’ll be able to actually read and understand something.
+- in progress - more-or-less coherent page, which you’ll be able to actually read and understand something.
 This step is sometimes called editing (I can’t afford hiring a professional editor, so I must do it myself).
 It’s not the final form, but pretty close.
 This status also includes always-unfinished pages.

 - finished - finished piece.
 It doesn’t mean that it won’t receive any updates, but that I’m not actively working on it.